 The planet’s climate has constantly been changing over geological time.
 But the problem now is that through human interference the planet warms up more rapidly than ever.
 Burning of fossil fuels, deforestation, increasing livestock farming, etc. increases the amount of greenhouse gases naturally occurring in the atmosphere significantly.
 This in turn increases the greenhouse effect and leads to global warming.
 Higher than usual temperatures lead to melting glaciers, spreading deserts, extreme weather events are increasing common and result in great costs to lives and homes.

 Because climate change has so many negative consequences, it is an issue of global importance and therefore also of great importance to the EU.
-The EU has ambitious climate goals, for example, to reduce its greenhouse gases by 30% by 2030, and generate at least 32% of its energy from renewable energy sources.
+The EU has ambitious climate goals, for example, to reduce its greenhouse gases by 55% by 2030, and generate at least 32% of its energy from renewable energy sources and a 32.5% improvement in energy efficiency.
 Is the EU on track?

 Why attend a Model EU event?